 Branding guidelines for applications

-This article discusses the branding guidelines you should use when developing applications with Azure Active Directory (Azure AD).
-These guidelines will help direct your customers when they want to use their work or school account, managed in Azure AD, or their personal account for sign-up and sign-in to your application.
+When developing applications with Azure Active Directory (Azure AD), you'll need to direct your customers when they want to use their work or school account (managed in Azure AD), or their personal account for sign-up and sign-in to your application.

 Personal accounts vs. work or school accounts from Microsoft